jakeisadev/jakeisadev/README.md

 - 👋 Hi, I’m @jakeisadev
 - 👀 I’m interested in ...
 Learning ways to contribute to humanity on a grand scale!
 (Also longboarding and spending time with people who matter to me.)
 - 🌱 I’m currently learning ...
 HTML and CSS
 - 💞️ I’m looking to collaborate on ...
-JS projects so I can dive right in and learn how to be comfortable being uncomfortable
+Website projets!
 - 📫 How to reach me ... starowicz@protonmail.com

 <!---